naydenov/sporty-group-ticketing-system/agent-assignment-service/README.md

 - Username: `sa`
 - Password: (empty)

-## AI Tool Usage and Validation

-This service does not currently use AI tools for code generation or validation.
-All code is manually written and tested.

 ### Validation Steps
 1. Unit tests verify individual components
 2. Integration tests verify service interactions with Kafka
 3. Manual testing with API endpoints
 4. Docker Compose ensures consistent deployment environment

-### Future AI Integration Possibilities
-- Intelligent agent assignment based on ticket content and agent skills
-- Workload balancing using predictive analytics
-- Agent performance monitoring and optimization